material-components/material-components-web-react/packages/drawer/README.md

 }
 ```

-There is a known issue with the drawer styles when putting the drawer below the top app bar.
+There is a known issue with the dismissible drawer styles when putting the drawer below the top app bar.
 To get around this, you must update the `.mdc-drawer--dismissible` class in your CSS stylesheets.

 ```css
 .mdc-drawer--dismissible {